matt1432/Minix/README.md

 Assuming you have friends.
 I wouldn't know what that's like.

-### Vanilla

-I don't run vanilla servers.
-There's a module in nixpkgs for that though.

 ### Modded

 I have yet to see two modpacks that use the same procedure for installation and invocation.
 The latter only got worse with the introduction of Fabric.
 The module makes no real attempt at guessing how to package or run your modpack.
 It just provides the necessary options to define a folder for you to dump the files in, and it will call a script `start.sh` in this folder.
 An environment variable `$JVMOPTS` will be set based on the nix settings for the instance.
 Using this option is up to you in your `start.sh` script.

 #### Download and installation

 There are no plans to handle this with Nix.
-Downloading things from Curse Forge or similar is easy, but every modpack does something slightly different.
-The result of this would be a completely separate derivation for each modpack, which is a fool's errand.
+Downloading things from CurseForge or similar is easy, but every modpack does something slightly different.
+The result of this would be a completely different derivation for each modpack, which is a fool's errand.
 And that's before we consider that you almost certainly will want to override some mod settings.

 It is far easier to just download the server pack to your computer, do whatever it is the modpack author wants you to do to populate files and folders, adjust things to your liking, and wrap it all up in a `start.sh` script that you either write yourself or adapt from one of the scripts provided with the modpack.

 Bear in mind that if the modpack has mods with native dependencies, such as OpenComputers, the download script will likely fetch these native dependencies for your current platform.
 If your platform is not the same as your servers (eg Windows vs Linux), then you will want to run the installation process on a computer with the same platform.

 I suggest you just do it in your home folder on the same server you are going to use.

 #### Writing a start script

 The package `jre8_headless` is available in `$PATH`, so you may simply call `java` in your script.
 The environment variable `$JVMOPTS` will be set based on your instance configuration.
 This allows you to handle your flags and memory with nix, but still let modpack authors do their thing with regard to server launch.

 A simple example: